 I am still engaged with the UK intelligence services advising where applicable on code exploitation and vulnerabilities across Open Source, Cloud and IoT as well as the embedded Linux marketplace for device manufacture up to and including UK nation state level with the UK’s own NCSC.
 I recently (December 2018) discovered two of the UK’s largest ever telecommunications vulnerabilities working with the intelligence services and the regulators to flag and detail the risk and the fix.

 What am I doing now – and talking to a global audience

 In 2016 I founded AuditSec which was acquired by a UK security organisation in 2017 where I was appointed CTO.

 In 2017 I was appointed to the Open Source Entrepeneur Network where I am a thought leader and speaker.

-For many years I have also sat on the board of and created evangelism and collateral for the Cloud Security Alliance where I currently serve as Chief Security Officer the worlds largest independent security body whose members include Cisco, HP, Rackspace, Google, Amazon, Verizon, BT, Barclays etc.
+For many years I have also sat on the board of and created evangelism and collateral for the Cloud Security Alliance where I served as Chief Security Officer until Summer 2018, the worlds largest independent cloud security body whose members include Cisco, HP, Rackspace, Google, Amazon, Verizon, BT, Barclays etc.

 I am retained by BrightTalk and am a regular panellist on their leading security presentations that go out to a C level global audience as well as being a speaker for the American Petrochemical Institute working at C Level with their CISO audience at major events.

 I am continuing to contribute editorial to TheStack and now also Datamation where you will be able to read my thoughts from early 2018.

 Since 2012 I’ve released over 150 podcasts talking security and best practices, downloaded and listened to by over four million people.
 Simply search for my name in Apple’s iTunes podcast catalogue or follow the links below:

 - Locked Down – Red Hat security radio – hosted and produced by Richard Morrell